8 min read

 Mothes feels that the program remains in good hands going forward (the process will soon begin to determine his successor).

 "It's been challenging these last couple of years, but I'm very optimistic about where the team is heading," Mothes said.
 "It's not going to be easy, but I think the players are very, very excited about next year, and I think they're going to be a really promising and an interesting and fun team.
-I think they've learned a lot and they've got a really great nucleus of juniors and sophomores that have played a ton of varsity hockey already and a great group of rising seniors.
-I'm really looking forward to to seeing what they can do."
+(We had) a young and physically small team with three freshmen and three sophomores playing among the top 10 players and with only one goaltender who started playing hockey and being a goaltender in the spring of his eighth-grade year and had never started a varsity game before this season.

 In addition to caring for his family, Mothes plans to play his share of golf in the coming years and he didn't rule out returning to the bench in some capacity down the road.